pavan-nuthi/Replicating-kafka/README.md

 - Each message saved as numbered `.txt` files (1.txt, 2.txt, etc.)
 - Full directory replication keeps all brokers synchronized

-## Limitations
+## Key Files

+- **global.txt**: Contains current leader broker port (e.g., "3125")
+  - Read by producers to know which broker to connect to
-- Simple port-based leader election (no sophisticated consensus)
+  - Updated by ZooKeeper during leader election

-- Full directory replication after each message (inefficient)
-- Fixed 3-broker, 3-partition architecture
-- No fault tolerance or authentication
+- **global1.txt**: Consumer port counter starting from 3180
+  - Auto-increments to assign unique ports to each new consumer
+  - Prevents port conflicts when multiple consumers start
 ---